hughjonesd/santoku/cran-comments.md

-Updated methods to ensure generic/method consistency, fixing a CRAN check.
+Some bugfixes and new features.

 ## Test environments

-* local (macOS), R 4.2.0
+* local (macOS), R 4.3.1
 * github (windows, macOS, Ubuntu), devel and release
 * win-builder (windows), devel and release
 * mac-builder release